dagbjorn/microcoffeeoncloud/README.md

 * Virtual Machine Platform
 * Windows Subsystem for Linux,

 and set WSL 2 as the default version.
-Then the default Ubuntu Linux distribution is downloaded and installed.
-During the linux installation, a Ubuntu shell will open in which you will be prompted to enter the username and password of your user account on Linux.
+Then, a Ubuntu Linux distribution is downloaded and installed.
+During the Linux installation, a Ubuntu shell will open in which you will be prompted to enter the username and password of your user account on Linux.
 Any username will do, for instance `admin`.

     Enter new UNIX username: admin
     New password: ********
     Retype new password: ********

-The user has sudo previleges, however, to avoid the hazzle of typing the password each time, configure sudo without password for `admin` as follows in the Ubuntu shell:
+The user has sudo previleges, however, to avoid the hazzle of typing the password each time, configure sudo without password for `admin`.
+In the Ubuntu shell, run:

     sudo visudo